git-abhishek/gsoc-2018/Abhishek Singh: Improve Test Coverage and Test Performance.md

 First, I propose the use of [Coveralls](https://coveralls.io/), which is tool to monitor the code coverage and is free for open source repositories.
 This would not only help in analyzing the key areas that need immediate attention for coverage but will also help in maintaining higher code coverage for future developments.

 Next, I will enhance the yt test suite by writing test cases for the flows that are not being tested currently.

-Short description of your project.
-Max 10 sentences.
-This **SHOULD NOT** be a copy of the project idea text.
+Runtime of tests could be improved by optimizing (or reducing) answer testing and image comparisons tests for visualization and volume rendering modules.
+This project also focuses on streamlining test cases for different geometries and data styles.

 ## Technical Details